 “Color is an inborn gift, but appreciation of value is merely training of the eye, which everyone ought to be able to acquire.”
 John Singer Sargent

 Below is another great example of strong value groupings.
 Notice how the lights are distinct from the darks.
 It is easy to identify whether any particular area in the painting is in light or shadow.
-Many artists get so caught up in the rendering of a painting that they lose the distinction between light and dark.
+Many artists get so caught up in the rendering of a subject that they lose the important distinction between light and dark.

 When working in oils, Sargent often started with the middle-values, then worked into the darks, and finally into the lights.
 In his own words: